A Three-Day Trip to Tampa

 Hyde Park

 Today we are going to visit a couple of Tampa’s historic neighborhoods.
 The first stop will be the beautiful Hyde Park.
-As we were for looking for Hyde Park Village, I think I intentionally got lost on some of the tree-lined streets just to view some of the 19th-century architecture.
+As we were looking for Hyde Park Village, I think I intentionally got lost on some of the tree-lined streets to view some 19th-century architecture.
 Each of the houses here carries its character and personality.
 I am ready to move into any one of them if we could orchestrate a trade.
-Oh well, time for breakfast.

 Shopping at Hyde Park Village

-After breakfast, we took a walk around the area and poked our heads into a few stores in the charming Hyde Park Village.
-There are six city blocks of independent local shops and restaurants as well as the top names in fashion that are known around the world.
+After breakfast, we walked around the area and poked our heads into a few charming stores in Hyde Park Village.
+There are six city blocks of independent local shops and restaurants.

 The Village was starting to come alive as store owners were opening up and tending to morning chores like watering the plants at the Leafy Luv Affair Garden Center and preparing for the matinee at the CineBistro movie theatre, or restocking the books in the free Book Booth Library.
 Hyde Park Village is easily walkable and a true breath of fresh air.

-Grab a cupcake from Sprinkles ATM, bring your dog, and shop at Downtown Dogs or bring them with you shopping as all of Hyde Park Village’s outdoor spaces and restaurant patios are pet-friendly.
-Many of the stores are also pet friendly.
-There is so much to do in Hyde Park Village but we have a lunch reservation waiting in Ybor City.
+Grab a cupcake from Sprinkles ATM, bring your dog, and shop at Downtown Dogs, or bring them with you shopping as Hyde Park Village’s outdoor spaces and restaurant patios are pet-friendly.
+Many of the stores are also pet-friendly.
+There is so much to do in Hyde Park Village but we have a lunch reservation in Ybor City.

 Ride the TECO Line Street Car to Ybor City

-As we arrived at Ybor City, we saw the TECO Line Street Car passing by.
+We arrived at Ybor City and saw the TECO Line Street Car passing by.
 Now, I probably should have mentioned this earlier and should have taken advantage of it myself.
-If you don’t have a car when visiting, this could be a lifesaver for you.
+If you don’t have a car when visiting, this could be a lifesaver.
 The TECO Line Street Car system operates on a 2.7-mile line and features historical replica streetcars of the original Tampa Streetcar Line.
 There are 11 covered stations where you can hop on or off with stops that connect Downtown Tampa, the Channel District, and Ybor City.

 Lunch at The Columbia Restaurant